tumerkankarabel/flutter_bootcamp/homework4/navigation_app/README.md

 - When you click the Go > B button on page A, it goes to page B.
 - When you click the Go > Y button on page B, it goes to page Y.
 - When you click the Go > Y button on page X, it goes to page Y.
+- When you click the go back button on page Y, it returns homepage.

 ## Screenshots of Project